Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 It can also prevent the cooling fan from operating, restricting the motor’s capacity to control its temperature and increasing the risk of overheating.

 I have seen many cases where motor temperature increases due to plastic bags on the cooling fan cover.
-We use a thermal imaging to detect such issue.
+We use thermal imaging to detect such issues.

-I have written a detailed article about How does temperature affect electric equipment.
+I have written a detailed article about how temperature affects electric equipment.
 You can find it here.

 Bad Bearings